 - Close reading entails slowly and carefully thinking about how a piece of writing is constructed in order to better understand what impact it is trying to have and what meaning it wants to convey.
 You will be dividing sentences and paragraphs up into little pieces, but not at the expense of some larger unity.
 Think of the book as a machine made up of many parts, or, if you like a less mechanistic vocabulary, as a gourmet meal made up of many courses.
 For it to function most perfectly, each part of the machine Or the meal must relate to the whole of which it is, then, an integral part.
-Of course the "machine" you are studying may be dysfunctional, in which case your argument might identify a problem you have located in the way it works. - Language is a communications technology.
-Because it is largely deliberately organized and hence less "natural" than speech, fiction often reveals the artificiality of all language, clarifying how we arrange sounds and words into units that take on meaning within specific social and culture situations.
-It might be useful to think of fiction as deliberately organized units of socio-cultural meaning.
-Usually, this involves three main parties the reader, the narrator/speaker, and the author who share a triangulated relationship. - The reader doesn't come to this triangle with nothing.
+Of course the "machine" you are studying may be dysfunctional...but we'll cross that bridge when we come to it. - It might help to think of language as a technology that we use to communicate.
+Fiction, which is usually deliberately organized and less "natural" than speech, reveals how this technology works.
+Fiction is comprised of deliberately organized units of meaning.
+Unearthing this meaning involves three main parties: the reader, the narrator, and the author. - The reader doesn't come to this process with nothing.
 Your brain is a powerful and active organ.
 Remind yourself of this each time you sit down to read.
-I know this is often difficult, but you should try to force yourself to think about each word you are reading on the page.
-With pencil in hand, devote yourself to the task, because you will be rewarded.
-Remember, you already HAVE knowledge immense amounts of it and we can produce more together in the classroom if we are all prepared to do so. - One of the glories of close reading is that it allows us to get beyond the basic question of "what happens," to ask how the writer gives us the impression that anything happens at all (or doesn't, of course), while convincing us that it matters.
+GO SLOW.
+Force yourself to think about each word you are reading on the page.
+With pencil in hand, devote yourself to the task, anticipating great rewards. - One of the glories of close reading is that it allows us to get beyond the basic question of "what happens," to ask how the writer gives us the impression that anything happens at all (or doesn't, of course), while convincing us that it matters.
 When you interpret something you don't describe what happens.
 Instead you contemplate why the text is significant or meaningful.
-Sometimes it is important to point out certain things that happen in a story (plot moments), but the real work of reading literature requires a much larger purpose.

-• Think about reading as a process without one necessary end or goal.
-This might be unlike what normally happens in the sciences.
-The process of generating questions about the text, and about texts in general, is valuable in itself, and answers aren't always forthcoming.
+Sometimes it is important to point out certain things that happen in a story (plot moments), but the real work of reading rewards us with a much larger purpose. - Still, that purpose isn't just one thing.
+The reading process doesn't have one necessary end or goal.
+Generating questions about the text, and about texts in general, is a valuable thing, even if answers aren't always forthcoming.
 Sometimes good close reading is just about finding contradictions or complications in the text.
 Many problems in life aren't easily resolved, so why should literature be different?
 Many of the agreed upon "great classics" work precisely through thwarting our expectations and telling us that there are no simple answers to all the big questions.